Apple Maps Place Cards: Do You Need One for Local SEO? (Apple Business Connect Guide)

 Sure, Google Maps still has a huge monopoly on local search, but the number of Apple Maps users has been growing in recent years, especially since Apple is now clearly committed to improving its native iOS navigation app.

-Because Google is still the undisputed champ of local search, deciding how you should prioritize listing platform optimizations in your local SEO strategy is simple: start with (and focus on) Google Business Profile, then work on optimizing Apple Business Connect, and finally optimize any other relevant online directories.
+Because Google is still the undisputed champ of local search, deciding how you should prioritize listing platform optimizations in your local SEO strategy is simple: start with (and focus on) Google Business Profile, then work on optimizing Apple Business Connect to improve your Apple Maps SEO, and finally optimize any other relevant online directories.

-Prioritizing listing optimizations this way will ensure you're focusing most of your efforts where it still matters most — GBP — but setting yourself up for long-term local SEO success by not overlooking Apple Business Connect and other smaller listing platforms.
+Prioritizing listing optimizations this way will ensure you're focusing most of your efforts where it still matters most, on GBP, but setting yourself up for long-term local SEO success by not overlooking Apple Business Connect and other smaller listing platforms.

 Wrapping Up